ries9112/messarir/README.md

 7. **Add instructions on storing the data using googlesheets**

+8. Provide templates for using code from bookdown tutorial on data collected using googlesheets instructions/template

-8. Write automated tests using testthat to check each field has at least 1 valid result and create code coverage
+9. Write automated tests using testthat to check each field has at least 1 valid result and create code coverage